-The 50km route from Amboise to Chambord is scenic, the air in early April still chilly.
+The 50km route from Amboise to Chambord is scenic, the air in early April still uncomfortably cold.
 Visibility is greater from lack of foliage early in Spring.
-The entrance is grand, the château looks iconic from as far as a mile away down the straight road that leads to it.
-Not just being a sight from a distance, Chambord revels in opulence as you near it.
-The roofline’s ornate complexity is best seen.
-But the centerpiece of this near-perfect example of the French Renaissance is a quintessential double-helix spiral staircase.
+The entrance is grand, the château looks iconic from afar.
+Not just being a sight from a distance, Chambord revels in opulence at close range.
+The roof-line’s ornate complexity for instance is best seen.
+But the centrepiece of this near-perfect example of the French Renaissance is a quintessential double-helix spiral staircase.

 While believed is the current stance on who actually conceived or designed it, circumstantial evidence suggests that this could have been conceived by Leonardo da Vinci: François I, a man of grand plans, invites Leonardo in 1516 to the Loire valley.
 Leonardo dies in 1519 at Clos Lucé, the same year François begins the construction of the château.
 It is also the same year incidentally the prime architect of Chambord, mysteriously unknown, dies.
 (No one knows for certain if Leonardo did indeed conceive the whole plan of Chambord.)
 The latter fact about the architect’s death in effect implies that before the construction began, plans of the château were ready for the work to begin.
 The other evidence is that the double helix spiral staircase is found in one of Leonardo’s sketches — the Paris Manuscript B, 1488-1490.

-Interesting thing here is that unlike other structures, Chambord’s centerpiece is quite literally the staircase itself.
+For illustration, note how the flight of each runs diametrically opposite to the other ensuring that they never meet in the figure below.
+It’s interesting that unlike other structures, Chambord’s centrepiece is quite literally the staircase.
 Not just in position, but in its geometric proportions too.
 For instance, the plan is four times the 9m diameter in both length and width.
 (Chambord’s inner structure is a square.)

-Searching for more led me to this very interesting article [pdf], in which the author, Dr. Philip Pells, mentions about such a double helix staircase in the 10th century in the unlikeliest of places: Ghur province, Afghanistan.
-(This story by Rory Stewart in the New York Times Magazine (Aug 2002) is just as fascinating to read, which I found via a citation in the former article.)
+Searching for more led to this interesting article, in which Dr. Pells talks about such a staircase in the tenth century in the unlikeliest of places: Ghur province.
+This story by Rory Stewart in the Aug 2002 NYT Magazine is just as fascinating to read, which I found via a citation in the former article.
 In Dr. Pells’s words:

 This search has taken me from the entry vestibule of the Vatican Museum into the chateaus of the Loire Valley and down a 15th Century well in Orvieto.
 It ended in the most unexpected place, in a Qantas aeroplane, 35,000 ft above the Simpson Desert, when I saw a single picture of a structure in the badlands of Afghanistan, a structure so remarkable that if it is not the world’s first double helix it deserves to be.